Best 4 Day Workout Split: Upper Lower & Strength (Lean Muscle Secret)

 The Few Downsides of a 4 Day Split

-While a 4 day workout split is in the mid grounds of volume, it might not work well for full body routines in terms of recovery.
+While a 4 day workout routine is in the mid grounds of volume, it might not work well for full body routines in terms of recovery.
 Some lifters prefer full body routines which scale better with lower frequency routines because each body part is hit on each of the days.
 A 3 day full body workout routine, like Texas method training, will work better since each training day can be separated by a day or two of recovery, while a 4 day full body routine will have two days back to back every week.

 A muscular and tan woman in a black tank top is staring at her self in a mirror as she uncracks dumbbells in a dark room.

-Source: Scott Webb via Canva.com11
+Source: Scott Webb via Canva.com9

 The Best Upper & Lower Body 4 Day Workout Split (For Mass & Strength)